-A. Lesley has come to the difficult decision that any field placements and internships that have not been cancelled will remain remote/online participation experiences until future notice through the remainder of the Spring 2020 semester.
+A. Lesley has come to the difficult decision that any field placements and internships that have not been cancelled will remain remote/online participation experiences until future notice for the Spring 2020 semester and through the Summer 2020 semesters.
 We came to this decision after our faculty and field offices contacted students, faculty, sites, and the licensing boards to determine how to best move forward.
 During this time, please be in contact, virtually, with your practicum/internship supervisor and/or your school's field training/internship office.

 For students in licensure programs, you will (or will have) received communication from your school's field offices that remain in contact with external regulatory bodies.
 For specific guidance, please refer to those correspondences.

 Our Field Placement Offices remain your partners in experiential learning throughout this situation and will guide you through this transition.
 Field experience and internships are key parts of a Lesley education and we recognize how difficult it is to imagine long-term on-line engagement as a replacement for face-to-face contact.
 As the situation continues to rapidly evolve, we will review the circumstances again when the state and national declarations of emergency are lifted and we will be guided by ongoing consideration of state and health agency recommendations.

 A. Summer residencies are either switching to an online format or have changed their timing.

 Q. I’M AN ACCEPTED STUDENT, WHAT SHOULD I DO?

 A. Our admission decisions won't change because of the current pandemic.
 Please proceed as follows:

 If you are an accepted undergraduate, take a virtual tour of our campus and learn more about our programs.
 If you have questions, please contact Undergraduate Admissions at firstname.lastname@example.org or 617.349.8800.